 “There’s also this whole concept of estrogen exposure, which can be both endogenous—within the body or how much your body produces—versus exogenous, from medications” she said.
 “Then other things like alcohol and smoking are thought to be associated somewhat with breast cancer as well.”

-Start screening between 40 and 50
+Start screening at age 40

-“If they do have a family history of breast cancer or other risk factors, we certainly can and should start screening earlier,” Dr. Jin said.
-“It’s very individualized at the end of the day.”
+“The current recommended age to start screening for breast cancer in average-risk women is 40,” said Dr. Jin.
+“However, if they do have a family history of early breast cancer in a first degree relative, or other risk factors, we may want to start screening earlier.
+It’s very individualized at the end of the day.”

 Different screening tests are available

 “There are several different screening modalities,” said Dr. Jin, noting that “a mammogram is the most common one.
-Other methods of screening include ultrasounds, as well as a breast magnetic resonance imaging.”
+Other methods of screening include ultrasounds, as well as breast magnetic resonance imaging.”

 “But for most people, we start with mammograms,” she said.

-“But on the flip side, the younger people are, the more you pick up things that are not cancer, which is called a ‘false positive’ finding.
-Younger women have denser breast tissue, and when breast tissue is dense, it is very hard to differentiate normal tissue from something that may look like cancer,” Dr. Jin explained.
-“And then you go down this whole path of follow-up testing which includes additional mammograms and sometimes biopsy, which very often ends up being an unnecessary biopsy because everything will turn out normal.
+“Screening at 40 instead of 50 saves more lives, but one caveat is that the younger people are, the more you pick up things that are not cancer, which is called a ‘false positive’ finding,” Dr. Jin said.
+“Younger women have denser breast tissue, and when breast tissue is dense, it is very hard to differentiate normal tissue from something that may look like cancer.”

 Maintain a healthy lifestyle